 - After the veggies are tender, with a pastry cutter or something similar, smash some of the potatoes leaving some big chunks.

 - Add in milk.
 Only bring the soup to a light simmer after the milk, not a boil.

 - Add in about a cup of grated cheddar cheese (optional)

 - Season with salt, pepper, garlic powder, and add more thyme if needed.

-- Optional toppings are shredded cheddar cheese, diced green onions, fresh thyme.
+- Optional toppings are shredded cheddar cheese, diced green onions, fresh thyme, or crispy bacon pieces.